rviole/Basis-Vector-Encoder/README.md

 ## **📖 Description**

-This project encodes and decodes messages using basis vectors.
+This project demonstrates encoding and decoding messages using basis vectors.
-In simple terms, think of it as a way of transforming a message into a different 'language'—where each set of basis vectors represents a specific perspective or coordinate system.
-To decode the message, you need to have the appropriate 'translation'—the corresponding basis vectors from that same 'language.'
+In simple terms, it transforms a message into a different 'language' where each set of basis vectors represents a specific perspective or coordinate system.
+To decode the message, you need the appropriate 'translation' - the corresponding basis vectors from that same 'language.'

-While this project doesn't have much practical use, it serves as a portfolio piece to demonstrate my understanding of basis change, linear transformations, and mathematical concepts.
+The project involves:
+1. Mapping each symbol in a message to a vector using a predefined symbol mapping.
+2. Encoding the message by transforming these vectors using a custom basis matrix.
+3. Decoding the message by applying the inverse transformation to retrieve the original vectors and mapping them back to symbols.

 ## **📂 Project Structure**